ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   Set the format in which response timestamps are returned.
 Valid values: `unix`, `unixnano`, `rfc3339`.

 `--dataset value`
 :   The category of logs you want to receive.
 This value cannot be changed after the job is created.
-Valid values: `http_requests`, `range_events`, `firewall_events`.
+Valid values: `http_requests`, `range_events`, `firewall_events`,`dns_logs`.
 The default value is `http_requests`.

 `--jobid value`
 :   JOB_ID is the ID of logpush job.

 `--frequency value`
 :   The frequency at which CIS sends batches of logs to your destination.
 Setting frequency to high sends your logs in larger quantities of smaller files.
 Setting frequency to low sends logs in smaller quantities of larger files.
 Valid values: `high`, `low`.

 `-i , --instance value`
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.